James Paterson (Australian politician)

-James William Paterson (born 21 November 1987) is an Australian politician who has been a Senator for Victoria since 2016, representing the Liberal Party.
-He was appointed to Peter Dutton's shadow ministry following the Coalition's defeat at the 2022 federal election.
+James William Paterson (born 21 November 1987) is an Australian politician, currently serving as the Shadow Minister for Defence.
+A member of the Liberal Party, he has been a senator for Victoria since 2016.

 Early life

 Paterson was born in Melbourne on 21 November 1987.
 He attended what he described as a "hippie" school in Melbourne's outer suburbs, and also briefly attended an elementary school in Washington, D.C., USA, while his mother undertook an academic exchange.
 He completed high school at McKinnon Secondary College.

 Paterson completed the degrees of Bachelor of Arts and Bachelor of Commerce at the University of Melbourne.
 He worked briefly as a special adviser to Senator Mitch Fifield and for several months as an intern for U.S. congressman Lincoln Díaz-Balart.
 He then worked as a writer for the Victorian Employers' Chamber of Commerce and Industry (VECCI) before joining the Institute of Public Affairs (IPA) as editor of the IPA Review publication.
 In the IPA, Paterson was promoted to director of communications and development, before being promoted to deputy executive director in September 2014.